 Luxury: FH55 Hotel Villa Fiesole

 While you won’t find any luxury hotels in Fiesole, FH55 Hotel Villa Fiesole is the best hotel in Florence for its price and location.
 Nestled on the side of a hill, the sprawling villa estate features gardens, courtyards, a pool, and amazing views of Florence.
-Rooms and suites feature frescoes, private terraces, and minibars.
+Rooms and suites feature frescoes, private terraces, 24/7 room service, and minibars.
 There’s a hotel restaurant with outdoor dining, and you have access to daily continental breakfasts.

 The Best Luxury Florence Hotels with Pools